 1. Write about Fall.
 Writing about fall is a great way for students to get back in the habit of writing every day while developing sensory writing skills.
 Take your students outside and encourage them to write about the sounds and sights of fall.
 Challenge them to describe the tastes and smells of their favorite fall foods.
 Use our fall writing prompts, fall haiku, or autumn acrostic to get started.

 2. Fall into Reading.
 Summer reading has passed, but that doesn’t mean that students shouldn’t continue to read throughout fall!
 Younger students will enjoy autumn-themed picture books like Fall is Not Easy, Leaf Man, and The Little Yellow Leaf.
 Students of all ages should read at least one piece of literature honoring Hispanic Heritage Month which begins on September 15.
 Help Teaching offers fall reading resources including this rebus story and fall reading comprehension passages.
+Our friends at Elementary Librarian have a great list of Halloween read-alouds as well.

 Social Studies Activities